Geology of Croatia: Adriatic Plate

 The Adriatic Sea and the Po Valley are associated with a tectonic microplate—identified as the Apulian or Adriatic Plate that separated from the African Plate during the Mesozoic era.
 This separation began in the Middle and Late Triassic, when limestone began to be deposited in the area.
 Between the Norian and Late Cretaceous, the Adriatic and Apulia Carbonate Platforms formed as a thick series of carbonate sediments (dolomites and limestones), up to 8000 m deep.
 Remnants of the former are found in the Adriatic Sea, as well as in the southern Alps and the Dinaric Alps, and remnants of the latter are seen as the Gargano Promontory and the Maiella mountain.
 In the Eocene and early Oligocene, the plate moved north and north-east, contributing to the Alpine orogeny (along with the African and Eurasian Plates' movements) via the tectonic uplift of the Dinarides and Alps.
 In the Late Oligocene, the motion was reversed and the Apennine Mountains' orogeny took place.
 An unbroken zone of increased seismic activity borders the Adriatic Sea, with a belt of thrust faults generally oriented in the northeast–southwest direction on the east coast and the northeast–southwest normal faults in the Apennines, indicating an Adriatic counterclockwise rotation.

 An active 200 km fault has been identified to the northwest of Dubrovnik, adding to the Dalmatian islands as the Eurasian Plate slides over the Adriatic microplate.
 Furthermore, the fault causes the Apennine peninsula's southern tip to move towards the opposite shore by about 0.4 cm per year.
 If this movement continues, the seafloor will be completely consumed and the Adriatic Sea closed off in 50–70 million years.
 In the Northern Adriatic, the coast of the Gulf of Trieste and western Istria is gradually subsiding, having sunk about 1.5 m in the past two thousand years.
 In the Middle Adriatic Basin, there is evidence of Permian volcanism in the area of Komiža on the island of Vis and the volcanic islands of Jabuka and Brusnik.
 Earthquakes have been observed in the region since the earliest historical records.
 A recent strong earthquake in the region was the 1979 Montenegro earthquake, measuring 7.0 on the Richter scale.
 Historical earthquakes in the area include the 1627 Gargano peninsula and the 1667 Dubrovnik earthquakes, both followed by strong tsunamis.
 In the last 600 years, fifteen tsunamis have occurred in the Adriatic Sea.

 Natural resources

-Coal, oil, gas, and water are the leading natural resources in Croatia.
+As part of its broader geology, the leading natural resources of Croatia include water, oil, gas, and coal.
+Bauxite, clays, coal, gypsum, mica, natural asphalt, petroleum, and salt are all naturally occurring in the country.
+It has vast amounts water through its access to the Adriatic Sea as well as extensive systems of lakes.

+The town of Rude was a major source of copper as early as the 16th century, while the towns of Zrinski and Kraševi Zviri, produced metallic ore and zinc, respectively.
+Istria has mines dedicated to vitriol and alum.
+From 1811, there was a sulfur mine in Radoboj.